yogmel/advanced-javascript/README.md

 ### Reference vs. Value
-In general, if a variable has a primitive type, its *value* is used.
-If the varible is an object, its *reference* is used.
+In general, if a variable has a **primitive** type, its *value* is passed.
+If the variable is an **object** or an **array**, its *reference* is passed.

-That means that, when a primitive type is called, a copy of it is passed down or used, not the variable itself.
+That means that, when a primitive type is called, a _copy_ of it is passed down or used, not the type itself.
+If the original variable is changed, that has no effect on the passed value and vice-versa.

 ```javascript
 "use strict";